Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [The Kaggle bulldozers competition example](http://danielfrg.github.io/blog/2013/03/07/kaggle-bulldozers-basic-cleaning), one of a set on tutorials on exploratory data analysis with the [copper toolkit](https://github.com/danielfrg/copper#copper) by [Daniel Rodríguez](http://danielfrg.github.io).

+* [CFD Python: 12 steps to Navier-Stokes](http://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes).
+A complete set of lectures on CFD, from 1-d linear waves to full 2-d Navier-Stokes, by [Lorena Barba](http://lorenabarba.com).

 ## Scientific computing and data analysis with the SciPy Stack

 ### General topics in scientific computing